squisquater/Contrasting-Gray-Fox-Demographic-Histories/README.md

 * Calculate read depth across samples [ReadDepth.sh]

 ## Downsample high coverage genomes
-* To test the effects of coverage on estimates of heterozygosity and demographic trajectories (PSMC), downsample high coverage genomes from both the mainland (n=2) and island (n=2) fox populations.
+* To test the effects of coverage on estimates of heterozygosity (mlRho) and demographic trajectories (PSMC), downsample high coverage genomes from both the mainland (n=2) and island (n=6) fox populations.
 [Downsample.sh]

 ## Estimate individual level heterozygosity using WGS data (mlRho)
 *